dimitrios-git/deploywell/ansible/roles/nginx/README.md

 ## Nginx

-This role installs the Nginx web server on Debian-based systems and firewalld on RedHat-based systems.
+This role installs the Nginx web server on Debian- and RedHat-based systems.

 ### Tested on